 He also directed the prestigious NME Awards for Channel 4 UK.
 Dugdale also had the honour of directing ‘Unity a Concert for Steven Lawrence’ in London’s O2 Arena, and The BBC Radio 1 Teen Awards.

 Dugdale has directed shoots for a whole host of artists.
 They include:

-The Rolling Stones, Adele, One Direction, Florence and the Machine, Coldplay, Chic, Elton John, Above and Beyond, Alicia Keys, Kendrick Lamar, Calvin Harris, Ed Sheeran, Mumford and Sons, Justin Bieber, Mark Ronson, Public Enemy, Rihanna, The Prodigy, The Killers, Bon Jovi, ASAP Rocky, Emeli Sande, Duran Duran, Grand Master Flash, The Horrors, The Kills, David Guetta, Pulp, The Maccabees, Noel Gallagher, Erick Morillo, Kasabian, Bobby Womak, Skrillex and many many more
+The Rolling Stones, Adele, Ed Sheeran, Florence and the Machine, Coldplay, Elton John, Above and Beyond, Alicia Keys, Britney Spears, Robbie Williams, Kendrick Lamar, Calvin Harris, One Direction, Mumford and Sons, Justin Bieber, Mark Ronson, Public Enemy, Rihanna, The Prodigy, The Killers, Bon Jovi, ASAP Rocky, Emeli Sande, Duran Duran, Chic, Grand Master Flash, The Horrors, The Kills, David Guetta, Pulp, The Maccabees, Noel Gallagher, Erick Morillo, Kasabian, Bobby Womak, Skrillex and many many more

 - Double nomination Broadcast Magazine Awards 2017 Best Music Programme.
 Ed Sheeran 'Jumpers for Goalposts' and Lenny Kravitz 'Just Let Go'